Initiatives for the Environment

 Governance

 In promoting sustainable management, the Group established the Sustainability Promotion Committee in January 2024, chaired by the President and Representative Director.
 The Committee will convene quarterly (four times a year) to deliberate and supervise basic policies, business activities and strategies related to sustainability, and report to the Board of Directors.
+The Board of Directors and this Committee will set goals and plans, manage their progress and make investment decisions taking climate change issues into account.

 Strategy